MicrosoftDocs/win32/desktop-src/Controls/dtm-setmcfont.md

 ---
 title: DTM\_SETMCFONT message
-description: Sets the font to be used by the date and time picker (DTP) control's child month calendar control.
-You can send this message explicitly or use the DateTime\_SetMonthCalFont macro. ms.assetid: '5033e975-9b68-438a-99c3-80ca02cd59e7'
+description: Sets the font to be used by the date and time picker (DTP) controls child month calendar control.
+You can send this message explicitly or use the DateTime\_SetMonthCalFont macro. ms.assetid: 5033e975-9b68-438a-99c3-80ca02cd59e7
+keywords:
-keywords: ["DTM_SETMCFONT message Windows Controls"]
+- DTM_SETMCFONT message Windows Controls
 topic_type:
 - apiref
 api_name: